China’s Major Banks, Country Garden Held Back as Stimulus Expectations Grow | Company Business News

 China’s economy clocked its deepest slowdown of the year in July, raising expectations for further stimulus this year to counter the trade war impact.

-Developer Country Garden Holdings Co. is also due to report as the property sector remains under strain.
+Developer Country Garden Holdings Co. is also due to report as the property sector remains under strain, as it warned losses for the first half could widen to 21.5 billion yuan .
 The country’s housing crisis reached a bleak milestone with China Evergrande Group’s delisting in Hong Kong.

 Intensifying competition could also dent e-commerce earnings, putting big players like Meituan and Alibaba Group Holding Ltd. at risk, BI said.
 JD.com Inc.’s earnings showed its food delivery bet, which threatens to reshape a landscape long dominated by the two incumbents, eat into profits.